New Forest - permission for drone flying

 Drone flying in the New Forest

-Permission to operate a drone on New Forest Crown lands may only be granted by the Forestry Commission for the purposes of filming, operational and scientific/research.
-Applications for permission must first be reviewed internally and may be issued with constraints and limitations on use if appropriate.
+Permission to operate a drone on New Forest Crown lands managed by Forestry England can only be permitted in very limited circumstances - for the purposes of documentary filming, operational and scientific/research.
+Where granted, permissions may be issued with specific limitations and guidance on use if appropriate.

-Users which are granted permission (as listed above) for commercial use must show evidence of a CAA licence and appropriate public liability insurance.
+Successful applicants must be able to show evidence of a CAA licence and appropriate public liability insurance.